Data Quality Metric Library

 |

-The number of streetlight lights recorded as replaced in RAMM for the three year period to the end of the reported financial year as a percentage of the total number of lights on the network.
+The percentage of the total number of "in use" streetlight lights (luminaires) recorded as replaced in RAMM for the three year period to the end of the reported financial year.
 Excludes when only lamp and/or gear is replaced.

 Metric Purpose

-Confirm that streetlight asset data is being maintained as streetlight lights are replaced/renewed.
+Confirm that streetlight (luminaire) asset data is being maintained as streetlight lights (luminaires) are replaced/renewed.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Specific comments on the metric

-For RCAs that have migrated to AMDS, the metric will filter using the owner of the light.
-Where a light also has a sub organisation assigned, the light will be included if the owner type of the sub organisation is 'LA'.
+For RCAs that have migrated to AMDS, the metric will filter using the owner of the luminaire.
+Where a luminaire also has a sub organisation assigned, the luminaire will be included if the owner type of the sub organisation is 'LA'.
+The metric will also check luminaires that are not attached to poles.

 Metric changed from reporting the percentage of streetlight pole to streetlight light records with a replacement date in the last three financial years.